 Consider also: The Difference Between Savings Account & Checking Account Numbers?

-The benefit of an interest bearing account is that a business or consumer can earn money for keeping money deposited in the bank.
+Consider that the interest-bearing meaning in banking is that a business or consumer can earn money for keeping money deposited in the bank.
 In cases where the interest earned is at a higher rate, the interest can add a good portion to the account balance over the course of a few years.
-The interest earned can be used as extra income by the business or consumer to pay for emergencies and unforseen costs.
+The interest earned can be used as extra income by the business or consumer to pay for emergencies and unforeseen costs.

 A consumer can choose between different types of interest-bearing accounts.
 Some of the accounts have a set time when interest is paid (monthly, every six months, quarterly or annually) while other interest-bearing accounts allow the customer to choose the time when the account interest is paid.
 Among the customer's choices are interest payments on a monthly, quarterly or annual basis.

-The U.S. Department of Treasury suggests collecting the money on an interest bearing account if the consumer plans to close the account.
+If you plan to close your bank account, you should try collecting the money first.
 If a consumer does not collect all the interest before the interest earning period is due the payments are typically not made to the consumer.
 The bank will typically retain the unpaid interest.